The International Investigations Review: France

 i Corporate liability

-Because of the relative recentness of this provision, which has existed in its current form since 1994, prosecutorial policies and practices, as well as details of the application of the law by the courts, remain surprisingly uncertain.
-The courts are still exploring, for example, the relative seniority or importance of an officer or employee necessary to qualify him or her as a representative of the company sufficient to trigger application of the statute.
+Because of the relative recentness of this provision, which has existed in its current form since 1994, details of the application of the law by the courts, remain relatively uncertain.
+French courts are still exploring, for example, the relative seniority or importance of an officer or employee necessary to qualify him or her as a representative of the company sufficient to trigger application of the statute.
 Separately, the courts are unclear whether a corporation can be held criminally liable without a specific finding as to which individual had committed acts deemed to be binding on the corporation.

 Both corporate and individual criminal penalties, whether financial or imprisonment, tend to be significantly lower than in the United States, but things are changing.

-With respect to both individuals and corporations, the sentencing provisions generally permit an array of complementary sanctions.
-These may include confiscation of the proceeds of the corruption and, for corporations, revocation of licences to commit certain activities, publication in national or other press of its conviction, and disbarment from eligibility to respond to public bids.
+Sentencing provisions generally permit an array of complementary sanctions.
+These may include confiscation of the proceeds of the corruption and, for corporations, revocation of licences to commit certain activities, publication in national or other press of its conviction and disbarment from eligibility to respond to public bids.
 In addition, European rules may prohibit convicted companies from participating in public bids in other EU Member States.

 iii Compliance programmes